 Anique Baillon is a News Reporter for The Sundial Press.
 Originally from a small-town in Canada, she is now a first year EURAM student at Sciences Po.
 Before working for The Sundial, she wrote a column in the Perth Courier Newspaper, reporting on events happening in her high school.
 While a fairly opinionated person at heart, she is here to bring you the facts you need to know, when you need to know them.

-Abigail Edwards is a Foreign Affairs writer and photographer for The Sundial Press.
+Abigail Edwards is the Foreign Affairs English-speaking editor and a photographer for The Sundial Press.
 Originally from Charleston, South Carolina, Abby is part of the Dual BA program between Sciences Po and Columbia and hopes to pursue a career in international law or diplomacy.
 She is particularly interested in the legal issues surrounding genocides, war crimes, and humanitarian intervention which she briefly studied at Stanford.
 Outside of Sundial, Abby is a certified yoga instructor and a part of the BDA, Expose, Sciences Portraits, and AIESEC.

 Angelica Djorkaeff is a Foreign Affairs writer, covering various conflicts around the world.
 Originally from France, she spent her years growing up in New York before attending Sciences Po through the Dual BA with Columbia.
 She was involved in her school's creative magazine, The Litmag, where she coincided Journalism and Poetry in her writing.